geeleherlab/BMP-signaling-mediated-apoptosis-and-senescence/README.md

 `ChIP.peak.correlation.r` The script calculates the correlation matrix for the binding intensity of peaks between each pair of samples, considering various treatment conditions in a specific cell type.

 # Scripts for RNA-seq analysis

+`RNA.pathwayanno.cellline.r` The script executes GSEA and hypergeometric-based pathway enrichment analysis on differentially expressed genes between two samples under comparison, utilizing comprehensive annotation databases such as KEGG, GO, and Bioplanet.
+Additionally, the script performs PCA analysis on various samples based on the gene expression read counts of all genes.

 # Scripts for integrative analysis between ChIP-seq and RNA-seq data